Joseph Seiden: Producer

 By the end of the 1930s, although the market was saturated with far more Yiddish films than had existed a decade earlier, Joseph still thought he could make a profit by producing low-budget dramas.
 He rented a loft in Fort Lee, New Jersey to use as his new studio, and started off by filming Der Lebediker Yosem (The Living Orphan).
 He followed up with a number of similar formulaic films, including Kol Nidre (1939), Eli Eli, and Motl der Operator (1940).
 His final prewar film was Mazl Tov Yidn (1941), which was just a recut of various previous films he had made.

 During the Second World War, Joseph ceased making Yiddish films and turned to wartime production (of collapsible masts).

 It was only in 1949 that Joseph once again started making Yiddish films.
 In 1949 he set about to make an ambitious film, Jacob Gordin's Got, Mentsh un Tayvl (God, Man and Devil).
 Although his budget for actors and music was much higher than his prewar films, the film still suffered from primitive production and poor editing and was not well received.
 After adapting Abraham Blum's Dray Tekhter (Three Daughters), Joseph turned to less commercially risky productions, and made the musical revues Catskill Honeymoon, Singers of Israel and Monticello, Here We Come.
 After 1950, there was little market for Yiddish-language films and Joseph stopped trying to make new films.

 After 'retiring' from filmmaking, Seiden turned to distribution and made his living that way, by renting out his own films and those of other Yiddish producers.
 Joseph died in Nassau County, New York in January 1974.

 After his death, his collection of reels was sold by Joseph's son to Sharon Pucker Rivo and Miriam Krant, who used it as the basis to found the National Center for Jewish Film.
 The center has since restored and reissued a number of Joseph's films, including God, Man and Devil in 1978 Motel the Operator in 2001, The Living Orphan in 2004, and Kol Nidre in 2012.
-His 1949 film God, Man & Devil was also re-released on video in 1991.
+His 1949 film God, Man and Devil was also re-released on video in 1991.